jremygrd/WebSemProj/README.md

 The project is now running on ```http://localhost:3000```.

+Start the JENA server (launch the .bat file)

 ## How to use:

 You can move on the map and press the button at the selected area to get the list of the closest bicycle stations. it displays pins where the stations are.